What is Εcotourism and Why Ιt’s Ιmportant?

 Some resorts have even gone as far as offering their guests experiences like tree planting and growing organic products.
 Other hotels are already offering fully vegan options.
 A stark example is the luxurious Saorsa 1875, whose duvets are made without the use of wool, silk or feathers and its restaurant is purely plant-based.

-Getting a positive-luxury Butterfly Badge is a great way to stand out from the competition and attract eco-conscious high-end travelers.
+Getting a positive-luxury Butterfly Mark is a great way to stand out from the competition and attract eco-conscious high-end travelers.

 A great example where technology and tourism work for the greater good is Ecosia.
 A search engine and hotel booking platform that uses the profit from the searches to plant trees.